-For the SSEF control member, the 2100 UTC analyses from NCEP's operational North American Mesoscale (NAM; Janjic 2003) model (at 12-km grid-spacing) were used for ICs and the 1800 UTC NAM 12-km forecasts were used for LBCs.
-For the members with perturbed ICs, perturbations were extracted from ICs of the members from the 2100 UTC NCEP Short-Range Ensemble Forecast (SREF) system (Du et al. 2004) and added to the 2100 UTC NAM analyses.
-Corresponding SREF forecasts at three hour intervals were used for LBCs.
-Xue et al. (2007) and Kong et al. (2007) provide more details on the configurations.
+For the SSEF control member, the 2100 UTC analyses from NCEP's operational North American Mesoscale (NAM; Janjić 2003) model (at 12-km grid spacing) were used for the ICs and the 1800 UTC NAM 12-km forecasts were used for the LBCs.
+For the members with perturbed ICs, perturbations were extracted from the ICs of the members from the 2100 UTC NCEP Short-Range Ensemble Forecast (SREF) system (Du et al. 2004) and added to the 2100 UTC NAM analyses.
+Corresponding SREF forecasts at 3-h intervals were used for the LBCs.
+Xue et al. (2007) and Kong et al. (2007b) provide more details on the configurations.
 Different sets of ICs and corresponding LBCs for ENS20 and ENS20^{phys} members were obtained directly from NCEP SREF members initialized at 2100 UTC.
-Both the convection-allowing and parameterizing ensembles used the RRTM short-wave radiation scheme (Mlawer et al. 1997) and Goddard long-wave radiation scheme (Chou and Suarez 1994), along with the Noah land surface model (Ek et al. 2003).
-Varied PBL schemes include Mellor-Yamada-Janjic (MYJ; Mellor and Yamada 1982; Janjic 2002) and YonSei University (YSU; Noh et al. 2003) schemes.
-Varied microphysics schemes include Thompson et al. (2004), WRF single-moment 6-class (WSM-6; Hong and Lim 2006), and Ferrier et al. (2002), and surface layer schemes include Monin-Obukhov (Monin and Obukhov 1954; Paulson 1970; Dyer and Hicks 1970; Webb 1970) and Janjic Eta (Janjic 1996, 2002).
+Both the convection-allowing and parameterizing ensembles used the Rapid Radiative Transfer Model (RRTM) shortwave radiation scheme (Mlawer et al. 1997) and the Goddard longwave radiation scheme (Chou and Suarez 1994), along with the Noah land surface model (Ek et al. 2003).
+Varied PBL schemes include the Mellor-Yamada-Janjić (MYJ; Mellor and Yamada 1982; Janjić 2002) and Yonsei University (YSU; Noh et al. 2003) schemes.
+Varied microphysics schemes include that of Thompson et al. (2004), the WRF single-moment six-class (WSM-6; Hong and Lim 2006) scheme, and the Ferrier et al. (2002) scheme, while the surface-layer schemes include Monin-Obukhov (Monin and Obukhov 1954; Paulson 1970; Dyer and Hicks 1970; Webb 1970) and Janjić Eta (Janjić 1996, 2002).

-3. Synopsis of 1 June 2007 regional severe weather outbreak
+3. Synopsis of the 1 June 2007 regional severe weather outbreak

-The synoptic precursor for the 01 June 2007 regional severe weather outbreak was a broad midlevel trough that came onshore over the Pacific Northwest of the US on 28 May 2007.
-This trough moved slowly east, amplified, and eventually became cut off from the main branch of mid to upper level westerlies that transversed the periphery of a broad upper-level ridge in central Canada (Figs. 2ae).
-This weather system and its associated surface features were responsible for multiple rounds of organized convection that initiated in the central High Plains (i.e., eastern Colorado; western Kansas and Nebraska) and propagated east preceding the 01 June event.
-The round of convection that was the impetus for the 01 June event initiated during the evening of 31 May.
-During the early morning of May 31, the cut-off upper low was virtually stationary over the western Dakotas (Fig. 2d).
-An associated surface low previously in western Minnesota retrograded to the west and became co-located with the upper low by 2100 UTC May 31, creating a vertically stacked system up to 200-hPa (not shown).
-During the same time period, southerly low-level winds began to advect air with higher equivalent potential temperatures (θ_e) northward into the high plains.
-The positive θ_e advection, combined with strong insolation, resulted in increasing instability beneath an axis of strong westerly mid-level winds (> 30 ms-1) stretching from eastern Colorado through Kansas and northwest Missouri.
-This combination of environmental factors resulted in a favorable environment for strong organized convection centered over western Kansas, an area that was highlighted as having a moderate risk for severe weather in the Storms Prediction Center (SPC) Day 1 convective outlook (not shown).
+The synoptic precursor for the 1 June 2007 regional severe weather outbreak was a broad midlevel trough that came onshore over the Pacific Northwest of the United States on 28 May 2007.
+This trough moved slowly east, amplified, and eventually became cut off from the main branch of mid- to upper-level westerlies that traversed the periphery of a broad upper-level ridge in central Canada (Figs. 2a-e).
+This weather system and its associated surface features were responsible for multiple rounds of organized convection that initiated in the central high plains (i.e., eastern Colorado, western Kansas, and Nebraska) and propagated east preceding the 1 June event.
+The round of convection that was the impetus for the 1 June event initiated during the evening of 31 May.
+During the early morning of 31 May, the cutoff upper low was virtually stationary over the western Dakotas (Fig. 2d).
+An associated surface low previously in western Minnesota retrograded to the west and became collocated with the upper low by 2100 UTC 31 May,